ANTOINE1128/MovieMagnet/README.md

 To run tests, run the following command:

-- webpack have the linters test so that with you run npm start and have error will show you where the error is and then before continue fix it.
+- webpack has the linters test so that if you run npm start and have an error will show you where the error is and then continue to fix it.
-- testing using jest to run the test you can use this command after installing jest in your local machine : npx jest or npm test
+- testing using jest to run the test you can use this command after installing jest in your local machine: npx jest or npm test
-- to install jest you can run this command : npx i jest
+- to install jest you can run this command: npx i jest

-# this is a screenshot of the tests:
+# This is a screenshot of the tests:
 <img src="./img/Screenshot (23).png">

 ### Deployment

-You can deploy this project using: github page's
+You can deploy this project using: GitHub page's

 <p align="right">(<a href="#readme-top">back to top</a>)</p>